Our History in the Community

 2021

-Men and women were at 190 Disraeli Freeway, and MSP opened 637 shelter to all.
-The women’s and non-binary shelter on the second floor of 190 Disraeli open over the winter months because there wasn’t enough room to relocate everyone.
+The women’s and non-binary shelter on the second floor of 190 Disraeli opened over the winter months because there wasn’t enough room to relocate everyone.
 MSP renovated and vacated 190 Disraeli completely by June 2021.

 Mural